ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison.md

 eZ Commerce offers the option to compare products on a single page.
 Customers can save products on their own comparison lists.
-Comparison lists are divided per product type (for example, like speakers, microphones, etc.).
+Comparison lists are divided per product type (for example speakers, microphones, etc.).

 The comparison function is based on the basket system.